 Most employers will not hire before a participant is in the country and often with a face-to-face interview.
 You’ll have access to the jobs database before arrival and it never hurts to do some initial searching and outreach beforehand.

-Our partners in New Zealand are able to line up an interview for you before you arrive in the country.
+Additionally, our partner in New Zealand is able to line up an interview for you before you arrive in the country.
 Just let us know if you’d like to take advantage of this!

 How much will I earn in New Zealand?